giorgioyu125/Symploke/docs/DESIGN.md

 Pop - when you find a closed parenthesis pop from the stack the upmost element.
 Peek&Assign - when you find an atom peek the stack upmost id and assign it to that token.

+### The AST constructor, the second part:

+This part is concerned about creating the AST accordingly to the syntax rules of the language.
+Note that the AST construction itself is the syntax checking, so if the AST cannot be constructed properly the syntax of the program is wrong.

+After this, lets showcase the AST constructor algorithm:

+// REVIEWED PART END

 ### Garbage Collector